For the child in your life who loves all things that go, this gift guide for kids who love cars and trucks will give you plenty of kid-approved ideas.

 If there’s one thing I’ve learned as a mom of boys (okay, there are a lot of things, but this one is way up at the top), it’s that the attraction to cars and trucks is completely inborn.
 I’ve always been a big proponent of encouraging boys and girls to be interested in whatever they want rather than being beholden to gender stereotypes.
 However, without any encouragement from me, my boys have all gravitated toward playing with cars and trucks.

-When Little Man was two, he was completely obsessed with trucks.
-We lived in a neighborhood that had a lot of construction still going on, and he LOVED taking walks down the street to watch the trucks.
-A few years later (construction still , one of the construction workers saw my boys and offered to give them a ride in his excavator.
-I have never seen bigger smiles on my boys than when they each got to take a turn to control that giant shovel.
+When my oldest son was two, he was completely obsessed with trucks.
+We lived in a neighborhood that had a lot of construction still going on, and he loved taking walks down the street to watch the trucks.
+A few years later, one of the construction workers saw my boys and offered to give them a ride in his excavator.
+I have never seen bigger smiles on my boys than when they each got to take a turn to control that giant digger!

 If you have a boy in your life that is anything like mine, you’ll love the list I’m going to share with you today.
-Over the course of five and a half years as the mom of three boys, we’ve had our share of experience with car and truck related toys.
+Over the course of TEN years as the mom of three boys, we’ve had our share of experiences with car and truck related toys.
 These are our favorites that we either own, or that we’ve played with at other people’s houses.
 No matter their age, you’re sure to find something the little dare-devils in your house will love.

 *For the record, any of these toys would be great for girls who are interested in cars and trucks, too.
 I’m all for equal opportunity play time in the toy world.
 I just have experience with boys, and I know they love these toys.